 Landscaped bridges, a lake in lieu of a parking lot and a series of narrow profile apartment buildings that filtered and directed ones view from the train station toward the old town connected these two irreconcilable areas.
 Hotel and bank blocks across from the station were lifted off the ground to create visual transparencies to the old town, allowing the exterior urban spaces to penetrate the buildings and the buildings to become public bridges between the rail station and the main town.

-XTEN recently starts a new residential project in Bodrum, Turkey.
-The site is on the top of Yalikavak hill along the Aegean Sea, with a panorama view from the city to the ocean.
-More project information will be coming soon.
+In Bodrum, Turkey, the site for a residential project is on the top of Yalikavak hill along the Aegean Sea, with a panorama view from the city to the ocean.

 City zoning parameters required that the new design maintain the both the footprint and the height of the original building on the property.
 The architecture concept developed from the roof down.
 A thin steel structure with exposed framing, cantilevered overhangs and braced frames was developed in order to maximize the interior room heights and minimize the impediments to the view.